CoderYoyoS/ChatbotReport/01_sections/05_implementation/00_implementation.md

 # Implementation

 The following section will illustrate the implementation of the applications utilised within the project based on the system requirements and specifications and the system design that has been aforementioned.
-Firstly, a detailed description of the of primary chatbot server application will be provided followed by the implementation of the individual API's.
+Firstly, a detailed description of the primary chatbot server application will be provided followed by the implementation of the individual API's.
 Additionally, it will be explained how the separate applications communicate with one another in accordance to functionality and purpose.
 Code snippets shall also be given to demonstrate the algorithmic logic and connectivity.

 ## Chatbot Application

-The structure of the main application entails a configuration file to set the group work for the entire application.
+The structure of the main application entails a configuration file to set the ground work for the entire application.
 This file contains the configuration variables that are utilised across the main index file to gain access to the additional tools and services mentioned in the specification.
-Page access tokens provided by the Facebook messenger platform in along with the developer defines verify token and application are used to authenticate access to the Messenger Send API.
-In addition to this, a verify token for API.ai is also stored to authenticate communication between the chatbot application and bot engine.
+Page access tokens provided by the Facebook messenger platform, developer defined verify token and application secret are used to authenticate access to the Messenger Send API.
+In addition to this, a verify token for API.ai is also stored to authenticate communication between the chat bot application and bot engine.
 Lastly, a ```SERVER_URL``` is provided to give a short-hand to accessing the main application host address.

 ```
     module.exports = {